Sign Up

 4. Identify how to care for a patient with a ventilator.

-5. Discuss professional boundaries.
+5. Explain professional boundaries.

 CEUFast Inc. and the course planners for this educational activity do not have any relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.